Parks & Trails

 We own and operate seven parks throughout the City of Wilmington.
 Each park has its unique contribution of enjoyment to each patron who visits the park.
-Galvin, South East, and The Point are all neighborhood parks, whereas our three main parks, J.W.
-Denver Williams Park, David R. Williams Park, and Lytle Creek Nature Preserve, are all the programs we offer a place.
-Lytle Creek Nature Preserve will offer hiking and other nature-related activities.
+Galvin, South East, Xidas and The Point are all neighborhood parks, The larger parks include J.W.
+Denver Williams Park, David R. Williams Park, and Lytle Creek Nature Preserve.

-The City’s approximately 3.5 miles (one way) of recreational trails offer people of all ages and abilities the opportunity to get outside and enjoy nature while getting the benefit of walking, jogging, cycling, skating, or cross-country skiing.
+The City’s recreational trails offer people of all ages and abilities the opportunity to get outside and enjoy nature while getting the benefit of walking, jogging, cycling, skating, or cross-country skiing.
 The City’s recreational trails are open from dawn to dusk throughout the year.
-The tree-lined 1.2-mile paved surface Luther Warren Peace

 David R. Williams Memorial Park

 This is the newest addition to Wilmington Parks.
 The land was donated by Elizabeth W. Williams in honor of her husband David.
 This park consists of two soccer fields, restroom and concession facilities, one baseball/softball diamond, a dog park, a shelter house, splash pad, and a skate park.

 The land was donated by J.W.
 Denver and Dorothy S. Williams in memory of their son, who was killed in WWII.
 This is the primary activity facility within our park system.
 You can enjoy year-round activities, including the City of Wilmington Fourth of July Celebration, the Banana Split Festival, and Relay for Life.